 Then, if the VA tries to establish your TDIU Effective Date as of the date of the filing of that Form, be aware that you may be eligible for a much earlier effective date based on the information in the Training Letter published above.

 One Last Word of caution – there is special language that I think the Veteran needs to include in their VA Form 21-8940.
-I include – and explain – this language in my training module: “How to File a VA Claim”.
+I include – and explain – this language in my training program: “How to File a VA Claim”.